Kartik-Katkar/OrganEase/README.md

 Hospitals can request organs of suitable compatibility (Blood Group, etc) via the portal itself and make a payment which serves as a token of confirmation for the transfer procedure.
 Thereafter, the procurement confirms the request from their side.

-Due to the intricate nature of organ transplantation, a manual override feature is added to modify the organ status in case of unexpected circumstances.